blog

 Although gamification has existed at one level or another for years, its application in business travel is fairly recent.

-Employees who access the company’s travel agency website may land on a page that enables them to complete their travel booking and enter the game.
-Each step of booking the travel may garner points and advance the traveller-player along the mission.
+Employees who access the company’s travel agency website may land on a page that enables them to complete their travel bookings and enter the game.
+Each step of booking the travel may garner points and advance the traveler-player along the mission.

 Payoff

-Gamification in corporate travel has produced some interesting results in addition to cost-savings.
-Gamification increases employees’ awareness of behaviour and habits, and an interest in work-related activities.
+Gamification in corporate travel has produced some interesting results in addition to cost savings.
+Gamification increases employees’ awareness of behavior and habits, and interest in work-related activities.

-Results of using gamification business travel incentives are encouraging at this point.
-Gamification helps corporations control their travel expenses in a more creative and engaging way while providing a happier alternative than traditional “disciplinary action” for buccaneer travellers.
+The results of using gamification business travel incentives are encouraging at this point.
+Gamification helps corporations control their travel expenses in a more creative and engaging way while providing a happier alternative than traditional “disciplinary action” for buccaneer travelers.